Gea Viva base in Milna, Island Brač

 The Gea Viva site is located in Milna on the island Brač.
 The nearest city is Split, which can be reached by plane, coach, rail (from Zagreb), ferry (from Ancona) and by car.
 The coach and rail stations are in the port, for transfers from the airport of Split to the port by coach, please allow at least one hour, by taxi 45 minutes after landing.

-Take the passenger ferry to Milna (Krilo Jet) or the car ferry to Supetar (Jadrolinija) and then the bus to Milna (Autotrans).
+Take one of the passenger ferries to Milna (Krilo Jet, which continues to Dubrovnik,, Naranca via Rogac on the island Solta) or the car ferry to Supetar (Jadrolinija) and then the bus to Milna (Autotrans).
 During the main season, there are about six buses per day to Milna, out of season approximately four on weekdays and two on Sundays.

 There is a daily passenger ferry to Milna during the high season via the islands of Mljet, Korčula and Hvar.
 In case you travel by car, the ferry between Makarska and Sumartin on Brač operated by Jadrolinija might also be an option.